reekithak/Box-Framework/README.md

 The entire code hasn't been uploaded & is not ready to "run in a click" , and is partially available for viewing purpose.

-***NOTE :- The data used here is private and its against the rule for public use , hence I've made sure that its not openly available / visible to visiters***
+***NOTE :- The data used here is private and its against the rule for public use , hence I've made sure that its not openly available / visible to visitors***